kaklise/WNTR/documentation/extensions/stormwater.rst

 * Time series graphics can be generated using options available in Matplotlib and Pandas.
 * Fragility curves can be plotted using the function :class:`~wntr.stormwater.graphics.plot_fragility_curve`.

-See drinking water documentation on :ref:`graphics` for more information on graphics capabilities in WNTR.
+See WNTR documentation on :ref:`graphics` for more information on graphics capabilities in WNTR.

 The following example creates a network plot with invert elevation.